GLOBAL MARKETS-Stocks rise, dollar dips ahead of US inflation data | Headlines

 GLOBAL MARKETS-Stocks rise, dollar dips ahead of US inflation data

-Global shares rose and the dollar pulled back on Tuesday, a day ahead of U.S. inflation data that could warrant a quicker end to Federal Reserve rate hikes, while the prospect of China's propping up growth helped to lift oil and other commodities.
-On Wall Street, the Dow Jones Industrial Average rose 0.66%, to 34,169.77, the S&P 500 gained 0.34%, to 4,424.45, and the Nasdaq Composite added 0.17%, to 13,709.10.
+Global shares rose and the dollar pulled back on Tuesday, a day ahead of U.S. inflation data that could warrant a quicker end to Federal Reserve rate hikes, while the prospect of China propping up growth helped to lift oil and other commodities.
+Wall Street posted gains across its major stock indexes.
+The Dow Jones Industrial Average rose 0.93%, to 34,260.82, the S&P 500 gained 0.67%, to 4,439.25 and the Nasdaq Composite added 0.55%, to 13,760.70.

-The MSCI All-World index rose 0.64%, lifted by gains in European shares, with the STOXX 600 up 0.72%.
-Investors digested comments from several Federal Reserve officials on Monday who said the level of inflation warranted additional rate hikes, but the central bank is nearing the end of its monetary policy tightening cycle.
+The MSCI All-World index rose 0.85%, lifted by gains in European shares, with the STOXX 600 up 0.72%.
+Investors digested recent comments from Federal Reserve officials who said the level of inflation warranted additional rate hikes, but the central bank is nearing the end of its monetary policy tightening cycle.

 Economists polled by Reuters expect the consumer price index, to be released Wednesday morning, to have risen by 3.1% in June, after May's 4% increase.
 That would be the lowest reading since March 2021.
 The core rate is expected to have dropped for a third month to 5% from 5.3%, though that is more than double the Fed's 2% target.
 Last week's employment report showed far fewer workers than expected had been added to non-farm payrolls last month, which unleashed U.S. dollar selling but did little to shift the needle in terms of rate expectations.